MadDog250/Airdrop-Smart-Contract/README.md

 ##### Approve
  - If using airdrop.js approve smart contract to send alloted tokens.
- - If using test.jsx user will be prompted to approve when selecting 'Execute' button on UI.
+ - If using App.jsx user will be prompted to approve when selecting 'Execute' button on UI.

 ##### Token Airdrop
  -If airdrop.js